MiaoPasss/MiaoPasss/README.md

 ## 🌱 Currently ###

-### October 2022 - now
+### Oct 2022 - now
-- Software Development Engineer at Amazon AWS Backup in Vancouver
+- AWS Backup Software Development Engineer at Amazon in Vancouver

 ## 🎉 Past Timeline ##

-### Sep 2021 - June 2022
+### Sep 2021 - Apr 2022
 - Finished Computer Engineering program and graduated from U of T

 ### May 2020 - May 2021